MohdLotfi/DROT-1-UNiTED/README.md

 The paper can be accessed at: http://webx.ubi.pt/~catalao/8849017.pdf

-You are free to download and use this code, but must make the adequate reference to the aforementioned paper if you do so.
+You must adequately cite this paper as the reference if you decide to download and use this code.

 Feel free to contact me if you have any doubts or questions: mohd.f.lotfi@gmail.com